Chamber Music Concert - cancelled Filharmonia Narodowa

 Karolina Jaroszewska-Rajewska

-Karolina Jaroszewska learned her craft under one of the most outstanding cellists of our times – Zara Nelsova – whom she met in 1994 in Aspen during the Aspen Music Festival and School.
-At the invitation of Nelsova, she went to New York where she initially had private classes with the cellist free of charge and subsequently enrolled in the Juilliard School in New York.
-During her studies she won admission to the prestigious Gregor Piatigorsky master class in Los Angeles and attended master classes taught by Mischa Maisky.
+Karolina Jaroszewska-Rajewska appeared at the Europalia Festival in Belgium, the 60th Chopin Festival in Duszniki-Zdrój and the Krzysztof Penderecki Festival marking the composer’s 80th birthday.
+She learned her craft under one of the most outstanding cellists of our times – Zara Nelsova – whom she met as a teenager during the Aspen Music Festival and School.
+At the invitation of Zara Nelsova, she went to New York where she initially had private classes with the cellist free of charge and subsequently enrolled in the Juilliard School in New York which she graduated with Bachelor and Master of Music diplomas.
+During her studies, she won admission to the prestigious Gregor Piatigorsky master class in Los Angeles.
+She also studied with Friedrich-Jürgen Sellheim, Igor Czilipik, Stanisław Firlej and Mischa Maisky.